freiberg-roman/research-project-page/README.md

 - Add as many `TextBlock`, `ImageBlock`, `VideoBlock` etc. components as needed
 - Add your images and videos under the `public` folder
 - Link the `public` assets in the `src/app/page.js` file
+- Update the `.env` file to your project name
 - Deploy using GitHub pages

 ## Tech Stack